vincentfusco/tt06_555/README.md

 ## Operation

-A 555-Timer is nothing more than a couple of comparators, an internal voltage divider, an SR latch, and an open-drain transistor.

-This collection of components has been used to cleverly implement all different kinds of functions.
+The 555-Timer has been used to cleverly implement all different kinds of functions.
 See the datasheet for the CMOS version here: https://www.ti.com/lit/gpn/LMC555.

-Figure 7-5 from the above datasheet shows the 555 timer connected as an "astable multivibrator" meaning it runs as an oscillator.
+Figure 7-5 from the above datasheet shows just one possible application.
+The 555 timer is connected as an "astable multivibrator" meaning it runs as an oscillator whose output frequency and duty-cycle are set by the external components.

 ![Texas Instruments Datasheet Figure](./docs/555_datasheet_fig7p5.PNG)

-In this configuration, the frequency of oscillation and duty cycle are a function of Ra, Rb, and C, independent of supply:
+In this configuration, the frequency of oscillation and duty cycle are a function of the board designer's choice of Ra, Rb, and C, given by:

 The amount of time that OUTPUT is high: